tonnykwon/blog/_pages/text.md

 collection: text
 ---

 Posts about Text Information System.
+The contents are based on the lecture CS412 Text Information System.